GENI-NSF/geni-tools/README-stitching.txt

  nodes you are trying to reserve in the RSpec that are not linked with a stitching link will not be reserved, because stitcher does not know the URL to contact that aggregate.
- - The script return is a single manifest RSpec for all the aggregates where you have reservations for this request.
+ - The script return is a single GENI v3 manifest RSpec for all the aggregates where you have reservations for this request.
  - Stitcher will retry when something goes wrong, up to a point.
 If the failure is isolated to a single aggregate failing to find a VLAN,